Marina battered by Hurricane Isaias asks NC boat owners to pay up. Now they’re suing

 “If the vessels had vacated the marina, the pilings would not have been overstressed with the storm conditions, and the marina mooring system would not have failed,” the letter said.

 But the lawsuit states the marina hasn’t provided any evidence as to the specific damages caused by individual boats nor the expenses incurred by salvaging them.
-Rose said Friday they “voluntarily provided voluminous materials” to the boat owners’ attorneys “long before we were sued.”
+Rose told The Wilmington Star-News they have “voluntarily provided voluminous materials” to the boat owners’ attorneys.

-“We can readily demonstrate that and look forward to doing so,” he said.
+“We can readily demonstrate that and look forward to doing so,” Rose said, according to the newspaper.
 “Any suggestion that we did not provide that information is just not so.”

 Monday’s lawsuit claims for declaratory relief and asks the judge to issue an order finding the boat owners are not liable for the cost of salvage services and damages.